atritthart/jobsite-generator-host/README.md

 # First time development environment setup

+## Clone this project and pull in submodules

+The jobsite-generator-host repository also includes the other three repos as git submodules, so the first time after cloning you need to init and update them.
+Example:

+    git clone git@github.com:zalando/jobsite-generator-host.git
+    git checkout develop
+    git submodule init
+    git submodule update

+This will clone static-site-gen, metalsmith-greenhouse and swig-viewmodel into subdirectories.

 ## Verify you are able to log into the AWS account

 1. Go to http://aws.zalando.net and use your email address